01. I'm new! What do I need to know?

 Please open the folder below to find the recent PDF version of your handbook.
 You can also request a print version by sending us an email, calling, or putting a note with your rent check.

-We understand unforeseen circumstance may require you to move off property earlier than expected.
+We understand unforeseen circumstances may require you to move off property earlier than expected.
+We will work directly with the Owner to find a solution as quickly and cheaply as possible.
 Here’s the process to ensure everything goes smoothly:

-- Tenants are still obligated to pay all rent payments due in the lease until the next steps are completed.
+- Tenants are still obligated to pay all rent payments due in the lease until the next steps are completed, including a signed agreement.

-- For an additional fee (generally $1,500) we can offer our Leasing Service to help expedite the search by listing the unit internet wide, pre-screen the prospects, and complete the showings.
+- For an additional fee (approx. $3,000) we can offer our Leasing Service to help expedite the search by listing the unit internet wide, pre-screen the prospects, and complete the showings.
 (This is the same fee we charge Owners.)